 William A. Owens Scholarly Achievement Award

-In recognition of the best publication (appearing in a refereed journal) in the field of industrial and organizational psychology during the past full year (2012).
+This award is given in recognition of the best publication (appearing in a refereed journal) in the field of industrial and organizational psychology during the past full year (2015).

 The author(s) of the best publication is (are) awarded a plaque and a $1,500 cash prize (to be split in the case of multiple authors).

 Publications will be evaluated in terms of the following criteria:

 - The degree to which the research addresses a phenomenon that is of significance to the field of I-O psychology.